milvus-io/milvus-docs/site/en/getstarted/quickstart.md

 ```
 <div class="alert note">

-If you are using Google Colab, to enable dependencies just installed, you may need to **restart the runtime**.
+> If you are using Google Colab, to enable dependencies just installed, you may need to **restart the runtime**.
+(Click on the "Runtime" menu at the top of the screen, and select "Restart session" from the dropdown menu).

 </div>